ShaunveerGill/Gym-Essentials/README.md

 # Gym-Essentials
-An app that has all the necessary resources that would makes going to the gym an easy experience.
+An app that has all the necessary resources that would make going to the gym an easy experience.
 No need to open other apps or websites.

 ## Features
 * Personal Records Tracker